Brazil nut: Selenium

-Brazil nuts are a particularly rich source of selenium, with just 28 g supplying 544 micrograms of selenium or 10 times the DV of 55 micrograms (see table for USDA source).
+Brazil nuts are a particularly rich source of selenium, with just 28 g supplying 544 micrograms of selenium or 10 times the DV of 55 micrograms.
 However, the amount of selenium within batches of nuts may vary considerably.

 The high selenium content is used as a biomarker in studies of selenium intake and deficiency.
 Consumption of just one Brazil nut per day over 8 weeks was sufficient to restore selenium blood levels and increase HDL cholesterol in obese women.